This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Bad shoes can make your hike painful.
 They can even ruin your trip.

-This collection of my favorite women’s hiking shoes and boots will give you a place to start when you’re ready to shop.
+This collection of my favorite wide toe box hiking shoes and boots will give you a place to start when you're ready to shop.

 Want more gear ideas?
-Check out my favorite camping gear for women and the best backpacking gear!
+Check out our guide on how to buy a tent, finding a backpacking pack for petite women and the best backpacking gear!

 - If you tend to twist your ankle (or have badly sprained an ankle in the past), look for a mid-rise boot for extra ankle support.